 Considering the Fish Conservation Act’s significance, different organizations and institutions also pledged to endorse the law.
 A union of The Maritime Aquarium, Audubon Connecticut, Mystic Aquarium, and the Long Island Soundkeeper decided to support Sen. Richard Blumenthal.

-Wildlife is a precious gift from God.
-Being a primary contributor to ecosystem destruction, the responsibility falls on our shoulders to safeguard extinct species.
+Wildlife is a precious gift from God; the responsibility falls on our shoulders to safeguard extinct species.
 Forage Fish Conservation Act is a good initiative by Sen. Richard to save marine threatened species.

 1) Join an advocacy group like Oceana or Pew Charitable Trusts